wp-plugins/custom-post-widget/readme.txt

 * If you are using the standard WordPress text widgets to display content on various areas of your template, this content can only be edited by users with administrator access.
 If you would like editors to modify the widget content, you can use this plugin to provide them access to the custom posts that provide the content for the widget areas.
 * The Custom Post Widget plugin enables users to use the WYSIWYG editor for editing the content and adding images.
+* You can even use the featured image functionality to display them in a widget.
+* The Custom Post Widget is compatible with the WPML Multi-Language plugin and automatically shows the correct language in the widget area.
+* The Content Blocks can be included in posts and pages using the built-in shortcode functionality.

 This plugin creates a 'content_block' custom post type.
 You can choose to either display the title on the page or use it to describe the contents and widget position of the content block.
 Note that these content blocks can only be displayed in the context of the page.
 I have added 'public' => false to the custom post type which means that it is not accessible outside the page context.